opendr-eu/opendr/docs/reference/installation.md

 cd opendr
 ./bin/install.sh
 ```
+Note that this might take a while (~0.1-1h depending on your machine), while the script also makes system-wide changes.
+Using dockerfiles is strongly advised (please see below), unless you know what you are doing.
+Please also make sure that you have enough RAM available for installation.
 The installation script automatically installs all the required dependencies.
 Note that you can set the inference device using the `OPENDR_DEVICE` variable.
 The toolkit defaults to using CPU.